saltyrtc/saltyrtc-meta/Task-WebRTC.md

 The following messages are new messages that will be exchanged between two clients (initiator and responder) over the signalling channel.
-Note that the signalling channel may be handed over to a data channel anytime which is REQUIRED to be supported by the implementation.
+Note that the signalling channel may be handed over to a data channel any time which is RECOMMENDED to be supported by the implementation.
 Furthermore, the handed over signalling channel MUST support all existing client-to-client message types.

 Other messages, general behaviour and error handling for client-to-client messages is described in the